vincentpanqi/awesome-service-workers/README.md

 ## Videos

 - [Offline Web Applications Using IndexedDB & Service Worker](https://www.udacity.com/course/offline-web-applications--ud899) - This free Udacity course is a must if you're planning to dive deep into Service Workers.
+- [Instant Loading: Building offline-first Progressive Web Apps - Google I/O 2016](https://youtu.be/cmGr0RszHc8) - A quick dive into the most common technologies and techniques for building progressive web apps.

 ## Specific Technologies